samsquire/ideas4/README.md

 If the data is spread over the network, how do you present a cohesive view of all data in one interface?

+If every Microservice is on every machine with its own database, we maximize throughout at the expense of independent scalability.

+Can we break processing into partitions do that each partition uses a maximum of processing on a single machine.

+Event brokers can be on a particular shard or on a separate host for communication and decoupling of microservices communication

 # 150. System as a program and system difference evolution, overconstrained systems and software defined system

 This idea: